peario/space/containers/README.md

 ## Installation

-The Dockerfiles are supposed to only pre-install (before running the install-script) the required programs to run `install.sh`.
+The Dockerfiles are supposed to only pre-install the required programs to run `install.sh`.
 The script itself is intended to install those programs required to kick-start the Nix config.

 ## Usage

 There's a couple steps to running the containers.
 These instructions assume you're running from the project root.
-If you're running from within `./containers`, simply remove `containers/` from each instruction when running them.
+If you're running from within `./containers` or somewhere else, simply remove `containers/` or adjust the path according to your environment for each instruction when running them.

 > [!TIP]
 > When running `Dockerfile.arch` on macOS for example, it might terminate early.